How to contribute to the Go language

 Change-Id: If4d3b3965762c8979d304a82493c9eb1068ee13c

-Next, we should push our changes to Gerrit, so someone from the Go team can review them.
-Instead of git push we use:
+Next, push your changes to Gerrit so someone from the Go team can review them.
+Instead of git push, use:

 $ git codereview mail